Occupation of the Baltic states: Industrialization and immigration

-The Soviets made large capital investments for energy resources and the manufacture of industrial and agricultural products.
-The purpose was to integrate the Baltic economies into the larger Soviet economic sphere.
-In all three republics, manufacturing industry was developed resulting in some of the best industrial complexes in the sphere of electronics and textile production.
+The Soviets made investments to integrate the Baltic economies into the larger Soviet economic sphere to extract energy resources and the manufacture of industrial and agricultural products.
+In all three republics, manufacturing industry was developed, resulting in some of the best industrial complexes in the sphere of electronics and textile production.
 The rural economy suffered from the lack of investments and the collectivization.
 Baltic urban areas had been damaged during wartime and it took ten years to recuperate housing losses.
 New constructions were often of poor quality and ethnic Russian immigrants were favored in housing.
 Estonia and Latvia received large-scale immigration of industrial workers from other parts of the Soviet Union that changed the demographics dramatically.
 Lithuania also received immigration but on a smaller scale.
+Industrialization offered a path to moving large numbers of Russian settlers among local populations.

-Ethnic Estonians constituted 88 percent before the war, but in 1970 the figure dropped to 60 percent.
-Ethnic Latvians constituted 75 percent, but the figure dropped 57 percent in 1970 and further down to 50.7 percent in 1989.
+Ethnic Estonians constituted 88 percent of the population before the war, but in 1970, the figure dropped to 60 percent.
+Ethnic Latvians constituted 75 percent, but the figure dropped 57 percent in 1970, and further down to 50.7 percent in 1989.
 In contrast, the drop in Lithuania was only 4 percent.
 Baltic communists had supported and participated the 1917 October Revolution in Russia.
 However, many of them were killed during the Great Purge in the 1930s.
-The new regimes of 1944 were established mostly by native communists who had fought in the Red Army.
-However, the Soviets also imported ethnic Russians to fill political, administrative and managerial posts.
+The new regimes of 1944 were established with native communists who had fought in the Red Army, but most positions were filled with imported Russian settlers to fill political, administrative, and managerial posts.

+For example, the important post of second secretary of local Communist party was almost always ethnic Russian or a member of another Slavic nationality.
+Party membership continued to be heavily Russian long into the postwar period.
+During the last quarter of 1944, the Estonian Communist Party had only 56 members, and recruitment in 1945 totaled a few hundred.

+The new Lithuanian Communist Party was only 38% Lithuanian in 1953.
+The Latvian Communist Party was 52% Latvian in 1949.
+Estonians made up 42% of Estonia’s Communist Party in 1946.